 Jewish Learning Experiences

-Registration for JLE grades K-7 for the 2023-2024 school year is now available!
-It this is your first year registering, please contact info@tikkunvor.org JLE students in Bet-Zayin (2nd-7th grade ) meet on Sunday mornings, with vav/zayin (6th and 7th grade) also meeting on Wednesday afternoons.
-Students in gan (kindergarten) and kitah alef (first grade),
+Registration for JLE grades K-7 for the 2023-2024 school year is closed, but if you would like information, please contact info@tikkunvor.org JLE students in Bet-Zayin (2nd-7th grade ) meet on Sunday mornings, with vav/zayin (6th and 7th grade) also meeting on Wednesday afternoons.
+Students in gan (kindergarten) and kitah alef (first grade), and their caregivers, meet monthly for Family JLE.
+Younger children and their families are invited to join in Family Jam programs throughout the year.
+The full guide to JLE for 2023-2024 is here.
+Tuition Assistance is available, with thanks to a grant from IAUJC.

 Quick links